stevecj/carton_db.rb/README.md

-This gem is a formalization of code that was written to solve the specific problem of how to build a map of arrays that is too big for Ruby to effectively handle in RAM on Heroku, which does not have many convenient alternatives.
+This gem is a formalization of code that was written to solve the specific problem of how to build a map of arrays that is too big for Ruby to effectively handle in RAM on Heroku which does not have many convenient options for that.
 A relational database would have worked but would have been weird since the app had no other use for a database server, and SQLite is explicitly not supported.
-Ruby's `DBM` and `SDMB` each seemed like a workable solution, but in practice, both turned out to be flakey, unpredicatble, and basically unusable.
+Ruby's `DBM` and `SDMB` each seemed like a workable solution, but in practice, both turned out to be flakey, unpredicatble, and not up to the task.

-Although the solution was developed for the Heroku case in which there was no guarantee that data stored on disk would be be retained between processes, it is a perfectly good solution for persistent data when run on a system that does retain disk storage over time.
+Although this solution was developed to store transient data for use within a single process and then discarded, it is a perfectly viable solution for long term data persistence on a system that preserves filesystem data.

 ## Installation